Basic FIR Filter

 hdlfilter_tutorials on drive C.

 This section assumes that you are familiar with the MATLAB user interface and the Filter Designer.
-The following instructions guide you through the procedure of designing and creating a basic FIR filter using Filter Designer:
+These instructions guide you through designing and creating a basic FIR filter using Filter Designer.

 Start the MATLAB software.